This post contains affiliate links.

 Step 2: Preparing the Egg Mixture

-In a heavy-duty ziplock bag, combine 2 large eggs, 2 tablespoons of milk, 2 tablespoons of shredded cheese, and 2 tablespoons of finely chopped veggies.
-Use a variety of colorful veggies like bell peppers, mushrooms, tomatoes, and onions to add a delightful crunch and flavor to your scramble.
+In a heavy-duty ziplock bag, combine the eggs, milk, shredded cheese, and the chopped veggies.
 Seal the bag tightly, and then give it a good squish and shake to ensure all the ingredients are well-mixed.

 Step 3: Cooking the Scrambled Eggs

-Lower the sealed baggie into the simmering water, making sure it doesn’t touch the edges of the hot Dutch Oven.
+Lower the sealed baggie into the simmering water, ensuring it doesn’t touch the edges of the hot Dutch Oven.
 Allow the baggie to cook for approximately 5 to 10 minutes.
 During this time, the eggs will gradually set and become firm.
-Keep a watchful eye to avoid overcooking – the eggs should be fully cooked but still tender and moist.
-The hot water bath ensures gentle and even cooking, resulting in perfectly scrambled eggs every time.
+Watch carefully to avoid overcooking – the eggs should be fully cooked but still tender and moist.

 Step 4: Serving Your Campfire Breakfast

 Once your scrambled eggs have reached your desired level of doneness, carefully remove the baggie from the hot water using tongs.
 Open the bag and transfer the delicious scramble onto a plate.
-Finish your campfire breakfast with a dash of salt and pepper to taste.
-The result?
-A customizable and flavorful meal that everyone can enjoy, with the added charm of being cooked right over an open flame.
+Finish your campfire breakfast with a dash of salt and pepper to taste!

 Tips and Tricks